chriskonnertz/Jobs/README.md

 Simple cron job manager.
 Register jobs and the job manager will execute them depending on their cool down time.

 > NOTE: This is not a queue manager and therefore this has nothing to do with Laravel's queue component.
+Also note that Laravel 5 has an integrated job component that works similar to this one.

 ## Installation